 Rich with history and fertile soils that produce abundant vineyards, Moldova is an unjustifiably forgotten tourist destination, as yet untouched by the budget airline brigade.
 In this land-locked eastern European country, you can wander round vast monasteries, sample the local wines, or trek through ancient forests.

 Despite remaining one of the poorest countries in Europe, the people are friendly and welcoming, and the main centres, such as the capital Chisinau, have everything a visitor could need.
 Chisinau's cathedrals, monuments and museums survived severe WWII bombings to the city, including the house where Pushkin spent his days in exile penning some of his most famous works.

 You should be vigilant to petty crime, particularly in Chisinau.
-It is advised to always carry a photocopy of your passport for identification purposes, as police checks are frequent.
+Leave your passport, travel documents and other valuable items in a safe place, and carry a photocopy of your passport for identification purposes.

 There are strong penalties for possession or use of drugs.
 Avoid taking photographs of military or government installations.